lluisvalerodelai/IB_Scheduling_Algorithm/README.md

 if the measure of violation of contraint i if f_i(T) and the cost function is denoted F(T) where T is a given timetable then
     F(T) = 1000(f_2(T) + f_3(T)) + f_4(T) + f_5(T) + f_6(T)

-Strategy for generating inital solution
+&rarr;Strategy for generating inital solution

 The intial solution is generated at random
     -start with the first class, for each of its classes per week assign it a random period and a random room following the AM matrix (no courses are where teachers cant teach)